Michelle Astorsdotter (PhD)

 Lizhou Wang is a second-year PhD student in Music Theory.
 A native Chinese, he grew up in Ganzhou, Jiangxi Province and lived in Shanghai before moving to the US.
 His research interests include classical forms, Schenkerian analysis, musical space and cognition, and intercultural comparison and interpretation.
 He holds bachelor’s and master’s degrees in Musicology from Shanghai University, and MM in Music Theory from Indiana University.
 Lizhou enjoys teaching and writing about music theory leisurely, hiking and driving on a sunny day, taking care of his balcony plants, and playing with his three cute cats.

-Interests: instrumental music of Brahms, Beethoven, Bach, their related composers, 19th century music from the German speaking realms, as well as Schenkerian Analysis
+Kelvin M. Wu is an MM student in Music Theory.
+He earned a BA in music from the University of Notre Dame.
+His interests include the instrumental music of Brahms, Beethoven, Bach, their related composers, 19th century music from the German speaking realms, as well as Schenkerian Analysis.